-Table 6.6.1.1.1.14-1 Type: AreaNwkInfo

-6.6.1.1.1.15 Area Network Device Type
+6.6.2.2.15 Area Network Device Type

 The AreaNwkDevice is a complex type that describes the device information for a device in the context of a M2M Area Network.
 Information includes the device identifier, area network identifier and the area network device specific information.